Kotambail-Hegde/Masquerade-Source/README.md

   - vram

 #### Known Issues (other than the ones mentioned above)
+- Link Cable is not supported
 - Fails cgb-acid-hell
 - Fails windesync-validate.gb
-- Fails many docboy-test-suite's APU and CGB tests
+- Fails many of the docboy-test-suite's tests
-- Fails some of the Mealybug Tearoom tests by a very slight margin (a single pixel offset is seen from the expected!)
+- Fails many of the Mealybug Tearoom tests
-- Link Cable not supported
-- Multiple CGB-specific quirks remain unimplemented

 ---